jdoleary/Spellmasons/docs/TasksCurrent.md

 - explain: brad didn't know you could channel from your spellbook
     - rerecord explain inventory with new UI
 - make different liquid have different effects
+- verify UI zoom restored from settings in electron app (due to 63643c06)
 # Nice to haves
 - Make gameplay video with Brad, add it to Steam and YouTube
     - Bugs